If you want to know why you can’t lose weight no matter what you do with diet and exercise then you’ve come to the right place.

 “What gets measured gets managed.” – Peter Drucker

 The more sugar, starches, refined and processed carbs you’re eating then the more insulin your body needs to release.
 Insulin resistance happens when your cells have trouble absorbing the blood glucose your body releases from eating sugar and high glycemic carbs.

 Stay away from refined and processed carbs like pasta, bread, and cereals.
 They’re no good!
 Sugary drinks, even diet soda are linked to not only weight gain but belly fat increases as well.

 Even so-called “healthy” granola bars and oatmeal can cause you to gain weight.
 This is especially true if you have a hard time losing weight and easily gain it.
 If your body naturally has a tendency to gain weight then cutting out your carbohydrates will help.

 This study found a higher intake of water promoted weight loss.
-A good rule of thumb is to drink at least half of your body weight in fluid ounces daily.
+A good rule of thumb is to drink at least half of your body weight in fluid ounces daily (12).

 Muscle weighs something too.
 Even though your body is burning fat the muscle will also weigh something.
 This can skew the scale.

 But muscle takes up 15% less volume than fat so you’ll notice your clothes fitting better as the inches fall off.
 This is why it’s more important to keep track of your inches, body fat percentage, and lean muscle mass.

 I’ve noticed some people who are having trouble losing weight are drinking too much alcohol.
 Drinking alcohol can sabotage your weight loss results.

 Not to mention all the empty calories you’ll get from drinking alcohol.
 Alcohol contains 7 calories per gram.
 This is pretty high considering there are no nutrients in alcohol.